KBVE/kbve.com/src/pages/project/roguejester/_core/roguejester_journal.md

 - Collective thoughts, concepts and ideas for the RogueJester FPS.

 ### Patch 1.2.x

+- 11/15/2022
+  - Had an issue with the basing earlier in the day.
+We will split the branches further, to avoid conflicts and issues when rebasing / merging branches.
+  - When migrating from the public to private repo, there were some issues with `secrets` and CI/CD, these issues are still open and should be resolved this week.

+- 11/14/2022
+  - Improving the UI/UX
+  - Expanding Character Stats

 - 11/13/2022
   - Start expanding the assets inside the game and work with some core logic.